smithlabcode/dnmtools/README.md

   make install
   ```

-  Get dependencies and a compiler on (these might change):
+  To get dependencies and a compiler on (these might with OS/package updates):

   Ubuntu/Debian
   ```console